EutechCybernetic/lucy-pro-documentation/messagebu.md

 {% hint style="info" %}

     One thing you need to be aware of: The publish/subscribe mechanism is asnychronous, using a fire-and-forget system.
 This allows for better scalability, but it also means you cannot directly receive a response to a message that is published.
 You will need a different mechanism for receiving responses from devices to specific messages.
-See [designpatterns](designpatterns) for more information on how this can be achieved.
+See [Design Patterns](designpatterns.rst#designpatterns) for more information on how this can be achieved.

 {% endhint %}